wundergraph/wundergraph/packages/sdk/src/client/README.md

 ## AbortController

-All methods accept an AbortController instance that can be used to cancel the request.
+Almost all methods accept an AbortController instance that can be used to cancel the request.

 ```ts
 const controller = new AbortController();